aaltonewmedia/learn.newmedia.dog/content/courses/embodied-interaction/tools-and-technology/mediapipe/index.md

 5. Click `Save` and close the Preferences window
 6. Restart TouchDesigner
 7. Open  `Dialogs-->Textport and DATs`
-8. Type `ìmport mediapipe as mp` and press enter
+8. Type `import mediapipe as mp` and press enter
 9. Then type `print(dir(mp.solutions))` and press enter
 10. You should get something like this